Learn more about the O’Neill in Costa Rica program

 You will be housed at various hotels throughout the country that suit the various locations detailed in the itinerary.
 The first few nights will be spent near UPEACE in an eco-art hotel that will provide a perfect experience in sustainable living.
 Students will share a room.
 Each room will be furnished with beds and its own bathroom.
 A main house reserved for our course is centered among the hotel rooms and has a full kitchen, group dinner table, living room, study room, as well as wireless internet access.

-2023 O’Neill in Costa Rica Program Fee: $2,500
+For reference, the 2024 O'Neill in Costa Rica Program Fee was: $1,900

-The program fee will be charged to your Bursar account in two installments:
+The Program Fee will be charged to your IU Bloomington Bursar account in two installments:

-1. A $550 non-refundable pre-payment shortly after you confirm your participation in the program
+1. A $550 non-refundable pre-payment will be charged shortly after you confirm your participation in the program

-2. The remaining program fee balance will be charged in March, due in April
+2. The remaining balance will be charged in March prior to departure

 Additional Costs